 The best way to attend the event is to either utilize the OCTA bus routes or park a few miles away and ride a bike to the event.

-The sheer amount of people attending the event often makes it challenging to get around, but likely few areas are truly off-limits.
+The sheer amount of people attending the event often makes it challenging to get around, but few areas are truly off-limits.
 If someone is trying to find his or her way, there are Hospitality Ambassadors clad in yellow shirts to help.

 The restrooms are troubling; fans can expect to wait in long lines for an opportunity to utilize one.
-The portable toilets filled up quickly and often left an unpleasant stench in the surrounding area.
+The portable toilets filled up quickly and often leave an unpleasant stench in the surrounding area.
 It's best for fans to plot out a restroom strategy early on during the visit to avoid complications.

 Admission to the event is free for all fans, a tremendous value for all of the entertainment provided.
 Fans get to see competitive surfing, skateboarding, BMX, and live music free of charge!